Criminal Defense: Expungements

 You were not subject to a mandatory prison term for the conviction.
 (If you were sentenced to prison time, but you were eligible for community control/probation, you would still qualify.)

-You have any of the following convictions or combination of convictions: one misdemeanor; or one felony; two misdemeanor convictions; or one misdemeanor conviction and one felony conviction.
 (A series of 2 or 3 convictions out of the same case shall be considered one conviction under the expungement statute.)
 (Minor misdemeanors including most traffic offenses do not count as a conviction.)

 The statutory waiting period has passed for the conviction you seek to expunge.